uio-carpentry/organisational/reporting/report_carpentry-uio_2024.md

 - One Databases and SQL-workshop (June 6) was cancelled
 - 4 2-day (R, Python)
 - 4 1 -day (Unix Shell, SQL, Conda and Docker, Git)
-- All workshop were held in-person
+- All workshops were held in-person

 | Date       | Topic                                              | Mode   | Registered_Attendees |
 |------------|----------------------------------------------------|--------|----------------------|